Get the Best WordPress Backup

 Then, open your WordPress dashboard and install and activate Duplicator.

 Before you start using Duplicator, you’ll need to activate your license key.
 Copy the key that you received with your purchase.
-In WordPress, find Duplicator Pro » Settings » Licensing:
+In WordPress, find Duplicator Pro » Settings » General.

 Paste your license key and activate it.
 This will unlock a wide range of premium features to help you with site migrations, backups, and cloning!